The Good Practice Guidelines – Relaunched by ASERA

 Working together, we can reduce disturbance to the habitats and species of the Severn Estuary that keep our site special.

-The purpose of these guidelines is to encourage the sustainable use of the estuary and its coastline, providing an enhanced and safer environment for recreational users and visitors to enjoy.
-Individuals and clubs are encouraged to respect, support and promote these guidelines.
-They cover a range of activities, that are illustrated below.
+The purpose of these guidelines is to encourage the sustainable use of the estuary and its coastline providing an enhanced and safer environment for recreational users and visitors to enjoy.
+Individuals and clubs are encourage to respect, support and promote these guidelines.
+They cover a range of activities, illustrated below.

-Good Practice Guidelines have been produced by ASERA to act as a voluntary management action supported by the Management Scheme to help reduce disturbance to our most valuable habitats and species.
-They have been developed in partnership with representatives from various sectors and has followed best practice from other European Marine Sites across the UK.
+The Guidelines have been produced by ASERA to act as a voluntary management action supported by the Management Scheme to help reduce disturbance to our most valuable habitats and species.
+They have been developed in partnership with representatives from various sectors and have followed best practice from other European Marine Sites around the UK.